ACTIVE DIRECTORY SECURITY ASSESSMENT

 To perform an Active Directory assessment, it is important to understand the context of business and associated assets in scope for the engagement.
 Our proven approach to security assessments is based on more than a decade of experience, industry practices and effective ways to exceed customer expectations.

-Cyphere’s review methodology for active directory environment is broken down into the following phases:
+Cyphere’s review methodology for active directory environments are broken down into the following phases:

 - Initial scoping & objectives